crispzips/arcgisstorymaps/README.md

 ![ArcGIS Story Map Journal Building start](/images/storymap07.png)

 * Keep all of the default options and click "Next"
-* You'll then be asked to populate your Side Panel (this is where the text and media of your narrative go) ArcGIS wants you to create a home section, with a project subtitle (the title you gave earlier will display automatically), and maybe an introductory image first.
+* You'll then be asked to populate your Side Panel (this is where the text and media of your narrative go).
+ArcGIS wants you to create a home section, with a project subtitle (the title you gave earlier will display automatically), and maybe an introductory image first.

 ![ArcGIS Story Map Journal Side Panel Editor](/images/storymap08.png)